-Theory of operation:
+Theory of Operation:

-Sulfite (SO2): The SC-300, with the SO2 electrode and reagents provided, can be used to determine sulfite (or SO2) levels in wine, musts, and other samples.
+1. Sulfite (SO_2) : The SC-300, with the SO2 electrode and reagents provided, can be used to determine sulfite levels in wine, musts, and other samples.
 It relies on the Ripper titration based on the quantitative reaction of the SO2 with iodine (generated during the titration) which oxidizes the SO2 in the sample under acid conditions.

-$IO_3^- + 5I^- + 6H^+ \rightarrow 3I_2 + 3H_2O$ generation of iodine from iodate
+$IO_3^+ + 5I^+ + 6H^+ \rightarrow 3I_2 + 3H_2O$ generation of iodine (I2) from iodate (IO3-)

-$SO_2 + I_2 + H_2O \rightarrow 2I + SO_3 + 2H^+$ reaction of $SO_2$ and iodine
+$SO_2 + I_2 + H_2O \rightarrow 2I + SO_3 + 2H^+$ reaction of SO_2 and iodine

-When all the $SO_2$ is titrated at the endpoint, excess iodine appears in solution.
-This is detected as current with the $SO_2$ electrode and signaled by audible and visual indicators.
+When all the SO_2 is titrated at the endpoint, excess iodine appears in solution.
+This is detected as current with the SO_2 electrode and signaled by audible and visual indicators.
 The endpoint is much more sensitive than the starch color change commonly employed for Ripper titration, and it is sharp and clear, even when titrating red wines and musts.
-From the known concentration of the titrant and its volume required to reach the endpoint, the free $SO_2$ is simply calculated.
+From the known concentration of the titrant and its volume required to reach the endpoint, the free SO_2 is simply calculated.

-pH and TA: The SC-300 kit also provides a pH electrode and reagents for calibration and determination of pH and titratable acidity (TA) values in wines and other samples.
-The pH value is simply determined by placing the calibrated electrode into a sample and reading the value.
-TA is determined by titrating a 5 mL sample of wine to an endpoint pH of 8.2 with the TA titrant (0.13N NaOH) from the syringe in the kit.
-From the known concentration of the TA titrant and its volume required to reach the endpoint, the TA is simply calculated (results are in units of g/L tartaric acid).
+- 2. pH and TA: The SC-300 kit also provides a pH electrode and reagents for calibration and determination of pH and titratable acidity (TA) values in wines and other samples.
+The pH value is simply determined by placing the calibrated pH electrode into a sample and reading the value.
+TA is determined by titrating a 5 mL sample of wine to an endpoint pH of 8.2 with the TA titrant (0.133N NaOH) from the syringe in the kit.
+From the known concentration of the TA titrant and its volume required to reach the endpoint, the TA is simply calculated (results are in units of g/L tartaric acid). - 3.
 Potential measurements: In versions 3.1.1 and higher of the firmware, the SC-300 can display the voltage reading on an electrode attached to the pH connector.
-This can be used with certain electrodes, for example, galvanic oxygen probes, potassium, or sodium electrodes, or to view the raw voltage reading of a pH electrode.